Recorded Information Session- Listen here.

 - Registered for one of the qualifying 2018 National Career Fairs listed above

-- Completed and submitted the National Career Fair Scholarship Application to Beth Ursin, Career Management Director, starting immediately, with a first deadline of June 11, 2018.
-Applications will be reviewed after June 25th and on a rolling basis after that time and awarded based on quality of application and available funds.
+- Completed and submitted the National Career Fair Scholarship Application to Beth Ursin, Career Management Director, starting immediately, with a priority deadline of July 9, 2018.
+Applications will be reviewed after July 9th and on a rolling basis after that time and awarded based on quality of application and available funds.

 - Completion of the scholarship interview if selected to interview.

 Selection: Selection is competitive among applicants who meet the minimum eligibility criteria listed above and who present their qualifications in a complete and professional manner in the application and interview.
 Applications will be reviewed by a committee consisting of administrative staff and faculty.
 Interviews may be required.

 Reimbursement: Student participant pays his/her own way.
 Within two weeks of completing travel, student submits original receipts (including airline boarding passes if submitting airline receipts) and reimbursement form filled out (typed) completely to Mudd 111.
 Reimbursable expenses for up to $500 include conference registration, travel (airline, taxi or transport/ground services) and lodging.
 Reimbursements DO NOT cover food, rental vehicle or gas.

 Upon return from the National Career Fair, the scholarship recipient will provide Career Management with an essay describing activities participated in and learning experiences which may be used for promotion of the scholarship for the following year.
 The recipient may also be asked to represent the Willamette MBA program if no AGSM staff is in attendance.